Is Fairlife Milk Healthy (From a Nutritionist)?

 Fairlife Milk Ingredients

-Let’s take a closer look at all the ingredients and what they mean for your health.
+Let’s take a closer look at some of the ingredients and what they might mean for your health.

 Grade A Ultra-Filtered Milk